-The Standing Committee for the Nomination of Alumni Fellows of the Yale Alumni Association nominates exceptional leaders with the knowledge and skills to serve the Corporation's governing and advisory activities in support of Yale's mission.
+The Alumni Fellow Nominating Committee, a standing committee of the Yale Alumni Association, is composed of graduates from across the university's schools and departments as well as university administrators.
+Each year, the committee nominates exceptional leaders with the knowledge and skills to serve the Corporation's governing and advisory activities in support of Yale's mission.
 To create diverse and well-balanced leadership, the committee identifies individuals whose expertise and experience complement those of current trustees.
-After soliciting nominations from the alumni community and university leaders, the committee has selected the following:
+After soliciting nominations from the alumni community and university leaders, the committee has selected the following candidates for the 2020 ballot: